HERA-Team/hera-images/BUILDING.md

 ./stack/build.sh ~/code/{aipy,omnical,capo,librarian,RTP,Monitor_and_Control}
 ```

-... using some helpful `bash` expansion tricks.
+… using some helpful `bash` expansion tricks, if you put the checkouts in
+`~/code/`.

 Here, each bracketed term should be the path to the corresponding Git
 checkout.
 You can also provide a URL that allows you to define the input